biggie-boss/LoreRim/README.md

 ### Smithing/Weapon/Armor Changes/Bugfixes

-- All weapons that had multiple material type keywords now only have 1.
+- Silver weapons with a secondary material type should no longer have weird tempering values.
 - No longer possible to manually select smithing perks that are free from reading books, this will prevent people from accidently wasting perk points.
 Only Smithing Specialization and Iron Lore require perks.
 - Added smithing book for tailoring to the radiant rainment
 - Saint Jiub's Opus teaches Legendary Blacksmithing.
 Should give more of a reason to actually do it.